Description

 The Underground

 Beneath the ground floor lies a maze of tunnels, galleries, and small rooms, known as the "underground" system.
 These are highly evocative spaces of great historical value, having remained unchanged since their construction, dating back to the original structure in the late 15th century.
-Only a few passages underwent minor transformations and expansions with the development of firearms in the 16th century.
+Only a few passages have undergone minor transformations and expansions with the development of firearms in the 16th century.

 Permanent Exhibition "Prehistoric Places and the Deer Cave"